Blendify/blender-manual/trunk/blender_docs/manual/rigging/posing/editing.rst

   and you start a grab operation, only the unconnected bones are affected.
-- When a child connected hinge bone is in the selection, and the "most parent" selected one is connected, when you press :kbd:`G`, nothing happens - Blender remains in grab operation, which of course has no effect on a connected bone.
+- When a child connected hinge bone is in the selection, and the "most parent" selected one is connected, when you press :kbd:`G`, nothing happens, because Blender remains in grab operation, which of course has no effect on a connected bone.

 So, when posing a chain of bones, you should always edit its elements from the root bone to the tip bone.
 This process is known as *forward kinematics* (FK).